-Pursuant to the Indenture, the State Loans may be treated as Parity Bonds, but the State is not entitled to be paid from any monies held in the Reserve Account in the event the Net Revenues are insufficient to make timely payments on the State Loans.
+Pursuant to the Indenture, the State Loans may be treated as Parity Bonds.
 In addition, because the State Loans may not be payable on the same interest and principal payment dates as the Bonds issued under the Indenture, the Indenture provides that the City may not make a payment on the State Loans when to do so would cause the City to fail to make timely payment on the Bonds.
 However, in the event the Net Revenues are insufficient to pay the full amount of payments on the Bonds then Outstanding and the State Loans, the City will make payments on the Outstanding Bonds and such State Loans on a pro rata basis.